brok3nwir3/WebLearning/Assignments/wk18/wk18_instructions.md

 - 2) What file type is in the bucket?
 - 3) What information does the file contain?
 - 4) Return the trail, open the details, and identify the four main event categories.
+- 5) From the CloudTrail menu, click "Event History" (on the left), and review the latest events.

 ## Important Note
 - Ensure you disable or delete all newly created test/lab resources.